When a relationship ends, the financial impact can be as stressful as the emotional one.

 How a Proposal Helps With Debts Created During the Breakup

 The end of a relationship often leads to new debt—moving costs, legal bills, and setting up a new home.
+Our guide to how proposals work explains how these debts can be included.

 A proposal can include these types of debt when: